Nigerians congratulate BBNaija's Trikytee as he shares beautiful wedding photos

 - Congratulatory messages and prayers from fans and colleagues have flooded the reality star's page

-Big Brother Naija ex-housemate, Trikytee has take a step many consider bold as he ties the knot with his partner.
+Big Brother Naija ex-housemate, Trikytee has taken a step many consider bold as he ties the knot with his partner.

-The reality star took to his Instagram page with photos of himself and his woman in what we can term 'wedding outfits'.
+The reality star took to his Instagram page with photos of himself and his woman in what can be termed 'wedding outfits'.

 The Lockdown star donned a bejeweled white blazer over black pants while his pretty bride wore a shimmering wedding dress with lovely jewelry and hair to complement.